vighneshiyer/vighneshiyer.com/content/personal/fun_things/cocktails/index.md

 [Takara Sake](https://www.takarasake.com) has a sake factory in Berkeley, CA!
 I highly recommend visiting them and doing a tasting.
-What follows are all sakes from Takara (some brewed in Berkeley, others in Japan).
+What follows are all sakes from Takara (brewed in Berkeley).

 - *Sho Chiku Bai REI Junmai Daiginjo*.
 (8/10).
 One of our favorites.
 Cheap and good, serve chilled, crisp, fruity, and smooth.
 If it is too old, it will acquire a mushroom-y flavor.
 - *Sho Chiku Bai Organic Nama*.
 (6/10).
 Good chilled, but has an earthy flavor.
 Not suitable for a general audience.